ptmt/ptmt.github.com/posts/2025/return.md

 And then, ten years later, at 2015 it became obvious that social media gave you a much bigger boost.
 It felt great riding that wave: you could easily discover new, interesting people, and they could find you just as easily.

 That went on until I started my new full-time job.
 I had less and less time to write.
 Ny energy for “extra” writing was slowly running out.
 I felt no need, and that was a mistake.
+No side experiments, no social networks.

 Compare these two images: